vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 }
 </pre>

-The *text* field contains the original passage text and the *dt* tensor field stores the contextual term embedding from the col-MiniLM model. *dt* is an example of a mixed tensor which mixes sparse ("dt") and dense "x".
-Using sparse allows us to store several term embeddings without a fixed dense dimensionality as the text is of variable length.
+The *text* field indexes the original passage text and the *dt* tensor field stores the contextual multi-term embedding from the col-MiniLM model.
+*dt* is an example of a mixed tensor which mixes sparse ("dt") and dense "x".
+Using mixed sparse/dense allows storing variable length text terms efficiently without having to use a dense,dense representation with fixed length.

-We use 32 dimensions for the contextualized term embedding and this is denoted by <em>x[32]</em>.
-We use bfloat16 (2 bytes) per tensor cell to reduce memory footprint.
+The ColBERT model uses 32 dimensions for the contextualized term embeddings, denoted by <em>x[32]</em>.
+The tensor cell type is [bfloat16 (2 bytes) per tensor cell](https://docs.vespa.ai/en/tensor-user-guide.html#cell-value-types).
+This is used to reduce memory footprint and the cell values are casted to float for HW accelerated calculations.

 See [Vespa Tensor Guide](https://docs.vespa.ai/en/tensor-user-guide.html) for an introduction to Vespa tensors.
 The *id* field is the passage id from the dataset.
 This id is used to evaluate the ranking accuracy.
 We also define a *id* document summary which avoids returning the text and the potential large *dt* tensor field.